 The new Questa History Trail connects downtown to the restored San Antonio de Padua church plaza, and presents a microcosm of northern New Mexican history.

-At this time, the walk hosts eight informational signs at key historical or cultural viewpoints.
-Signs share histories and memories, while the beautified trail of Phase Two will encourage exercise and enjoyment for our community and visitors.
+The walk hosts eight informational signs at key historical or cultural viewpoints.
+Signs share histories and memories, while the marked route itself encourages exercise and enjoyment for our community and visitors.

 Phase One – temporary signage on proposed route, initial oral-history recordings and image archives, plus gathering of community input. complete

-Phase Two – physical trail building for a safe and well-marked route, long-lasting signage and framework, growing oral-history and image archives.
+Phase Two – physical trail marking, long-lasting signage and framework, growing oral-history and image archives. complete

-The future of the full Questa History & Community Trail relies upon community participation.
+The future of the full Questa History Trail depends on community participation.